Madison schools, Breese Stevens promoter come to deal on parking lot rental

 Two weeks ago, a contract had been drafted but not yet signed to give Big Top use of the lot for a $1,500 donation to Lapham.
 When the PTG and other parents found out about it, they objected, saying the parking lot was worth far more.
 Some 100 parents and other community members signed an online letter questioning the deal.

 The parent-teacher group at Randall Elementary on the Near West Side has long sold parking spots there during UW-Madison football games, earning some $36,000 a year for the group.
-Last season it began opening the fundraiser to other schools.
+Last season it began offering that opportunity to other schools.

 Staple said that in future years, revenue raised from the Lapham lot could be shared among a wider group of Madison schools as well.